About Us

 — C.S.
 Lewis.

 Education: Kayla holds her B.S. in Culture Communications and a Master of Education with a focus on Early Childhood.
-Kayla studied Waldorf Foundations at the Rudolf Steiner Centre Toronto and Waldorf Early Childhood Teacher Education at Sophia’s Hearth.
+Kayla studied Waldorf Foundations at the Rudolf Steiner Centre, Toronto, and Waldorf Early Childhood Teacher Education at Sophia’s Hearth.
 Kayla holds her Nature-Based Teacher Certification.
 She is a certified Doula.
-She is currently completing her Licensed Clinical Professional Counselor (LCPC) with plans to offer early services on the RSS forest campus.
+Kayla is currently completing her mental health degree with plans to offer services on the RSS forest campus for children and families.

-Loves: Hiking, baking, gardening, relaxing on the lakeshore, spending time with her husband, son, and French bulldogs.
+Loves: Hiking, baking, gardening, relaxing on the lakeshore, spending time with her husband, son, farm animals, and French bulldogs.

 Payten Fischer, Assistant Director | Lead Tots Guide